-The consortium which will implement the action and manage the cascaded grants should include public and private organisations in the eligible countries and with relevant expertise in HPC and generative AI.
-Members of the consortium must have a clearly defined role with significant resources as well as leadership responsibilities for tasks and deliverables proportional to their resources.
-The number of participants is expected to be in the range of 5-8 partners to ensure an effective management and implementation.
+Members of the consortium must have a clearly defined role with significant resources (at least 10% of the overall personnel resources) as well as leadership responsibilities for tasks and deliverables proportional to their resources.
+The number of participants is expected to be up to 8 partners to ensure an effective management and implementation.